oracle-samples/db-sample-schemas/README.md

 HR, OE, PM, IX, SH and BI users will be set to the values you specify.

+*Reminder*: currently the CO schema will not be installed as part of this process.

 Using a connect string permits connections to non-container databases and pluggable database using the same syntax.